ridingintraffic/zmk-config-skeledong/README.md

 2. flash the dongle firmware to the dongle.
 3. power on 1-skeletyl-left
 4. flash the settings reset on 1-skeletyl-left.
+5. flash the firmware on  1-skeletyl-right.

-5. power on 1-skeletyl-right
+6. power on 1-skeletyl-right
-6. flash the settings reset on 1-skeletyl-right.
+7. flash the settings reset on 1-skeletyl-right.
-7. flash the firmware on  1-skeletyl-right.
+8. flash the firmware on  1-skeletyl-right.
   - verify that 1-skeletyl-left and 1-skeletyl-right are connected to the dongle and functioning
-8. power off 1-skeletyl-left 1-skeletyl-right
+9. power off 1-skeletyl-left 1-skeletyl-right
-9. power on 2-skeletyl-left
+10. power on 2-skeletyl-left
-10. flash the settings reset on 2-skeletyl-left.
+11. flash the settings reset on 2-skeletyl-left.
+12. flash the firmware on  1-skeletyl-right.
-11. power on 2-skeletyl-right
+13. power on 2-skeletyl-right
-12. flash the settings reset on 2-skeletyl-right.
+14. flash the settings reset on 2-skeletyl-right.
-13. flash the firmware on  2-skeletyl-right.
+15. flash the firmware on  2-skeletyl-right.
   - verify that 2-skeletyl-left and 2-skeletyl-right are connected to the dongle and functioning
-14.  now when you power on either board they will all bond with the single dongle.   you can mix and match left and right cause it doesnt care.
+16.  now when you power on either board they will all bond with the single dongle.   you can mix and match left and right cause it doesnt care.
 <end>
 ```